apakhbari/CheatSheets/Notes/Linux/Linux_CS.md

 - <span class="s1" style="font-variant-numeric: normal; font-variant-east-asian: normal; font-variant-alternates: normal; font-kerning: auto; font-optical-sizing: auto; font-feature-settings: normal; font-variation-settings: normal; font-variant-position: normal; font-stretch: normal; font-size: 12px; line-height: normal;"></span>/sbin/nologin is typically set for system service account records.
 System services (daemons) do need to have system accounts, but they do not interactively log in.
 Instead, they run in the background under their own account name.
 If a malicious person attempted to interactively log in using the account they are politely kicked off the system.<span class="Apple-converted-space"> </span> /sbin/nologin displays a brief message and logs you off before you reach a command prompt. you can modify the message shown by creating the file /etc/nologin.txt and adding the desired text.
 - <span class="s1" style="font-variant-numeric: normal; font-variant-east-asian: normal; font-variant-alternates: normal; font-kerning: auto; font-optical-sizing: auto; font-feature-settings: normal; font-variation-settings: normal; font-variant-position: normal; font-stretch: normal; font-size: 12px; line-height: normal;"></span>/bin/false shell is a little more brutal than later.
 If this is set as a user account’s default shell, no messages are shown, and the user is just logged out of the system.

+- <span class="s1" style="font-variant-numeric: normal; font-variant-east-asian: normal; font-variant-alternates: normal; font-kerning: auto; font-optical-sizing: auto; font-feature-settings: normal; font-variation-settings: normal; font-variant-position: normal; font-stretch: normal; font-size: 12px; line-height: normal;"></span>By convention, the exit status of a command that successfully completes is 0\.
+If a command completes with an error, then a positive integer value appears as the exit status.
+- <span class="s1" style="font-variant-numeric: normal; font-variant-east-asian: normal; font-variant-alternates: normal; font-kerning: auto; font-optical-sizing: auto; font-feature-settings: normal; font-variation-settings: normal; font-variant-position: normal; font-stretch: normal; font-size: 12px; line-height: normal;"></span>The Ctrl+C key combination generates a SIGINT signal and sends it to any processes currently running in the shell.
+SIGINT signal interrupts the running process, which for most processes causes them to stop.

 ———————————————

 **When you go to a system for first time:**